23 Best Places to Visit in Central Mexico in Fall and Winter

 Pop into the Museo del Dulce Mexicano to learn about some of Mexico’s famous sweet treats.

-Bernal makes a great day trip from Queretaro or Tequisquiapan, but it also offers some lovely hotels if you’re looking for a laid-back place to stay for a few days.
+Bernal makes a great day trip from Queretaro or Tequisquiapan, but it also offers some lovely hotels if you’re searching for a laid-back place to stay for a few days.

 Where to stay: The Hotel Posada Maria Bonita offers a lovely view of the Peña de Bernal.